abdullaalhammadi/challenge/README.md

 ### Using git

 Clone the git repository and `cd` into the main directory.
-Then, run from your terminal `streamlit run pipeline.py`
+Then, run from your terminal `streamlit run pipeline.py`.
+Do note that if you use git, you would need to use your own API key.
+The script would not run unless you specify your OpenWeatherMap API key as an environment variable.

 ### Using Docker